sigmanauts/accountability_ledger/README.md

 ## TL;DR (60‑second tour)

 - 🧾 Evidence goes in `cases/{entity}-{slug}/` (plus a short case README).
-- 🗓️ Each event gets a Markdown timeline entry: `timeline/YYYY-MM-DD-{slug}.md` with YAML front matter (date, actors, claims, references).
+- 🗓️ Each event gets a Markdown timeline entry: `cases/{entity}-{slug}/timeline/YYYY-MM-DD-{slug}.md` (canonical) with YAML front matter (date, actors, claims, references).
+Legacy `timeline/` at repo root is still validated for back-compat.
 - 🧰 Two scripts do the heavy lifting:
   - `scripts/new_case.sh` scaffolds a case + timeline from flags or a tiny config file.
   - `scripts/finalize.sh` runs basic validation and can (optionally) package a submission.